Total Annual Expenditures on Travel, Hospitality and Conferences for the Fiscal Year 2014-2015

 Significant variances compared to the previous fiscal year

-Overall, the Commission’s total annual expenditures for travel, hospitality and conferences have decreased by $198,610 or 26%.
-Total expenditures for travel have decreased by 25.3%, expenditures for hospitality by 44.3% and conferences fees by 58.5%.
+Overall, the Commission’s total annual expenditures for travel, hospitality and conferences have decreased by $60,006 or 11.4%.
+Total expenditures for travel have decreased by 11.9%, expenditures for hospitality by 23% and conferences fees have increased by 30%.
 Variances are explained below.

-Public servants: The decrease of $183,312 compared to last year is mainly attributable to a decrease in travel related to the repeal of section 67 activities and a reduction in international representation.
+Non-public servants: The decrease of $67,403 compared to last year is mainly attributable to decreases in presence of expert witnesses at the tribunal, in Access to Justice Roundtable discussions, and in international travel.

-This year, hospitality expenses have decreased by $11,081.
-The decrease is mainly due to less activities related to the repeal of section 67 but is also be attributable to the Commission's continued efforts to reduce discretionary cost.
+This year, hospitality expenses have decreased by $2,774.
+This decrease is attributable to the Commission's continued efforts to reduce its discretionary costs.